aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/dng/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from DNG(Digital Camera Image) images using Aspose.Imaging for Java" %}}
-You can programmaticaly convert from DNG format to other available formats using Aspose.Imaging for Java.
+<p align=justify>You can programmaticaly convert from DNG format to other available formats using
+Aspose.Imaging for Java.
 DNG is a digital camera image format used for the storage of raw files.
 It has been developed by Adobe in September 2004.
 It was basically developed for digital photography.
 DNG is an extension of TIFF/EP standard format and uses metadata significantly.
 In order to manipulate raw data from digital cameras with ease of flexibility and artistic control, photographers opt camera raw files.
-JPEG and TIFF formats store images that are processed by the camera, therefore not much room for alteration is available in such formats.
+JPEG and TIFF formats store images that are processed by the camera, therefore not much room for alteration is available in such formats.</p>
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}